SerjTargarien/SpaceArkaders/README.md

 # SpaceArkaders
-Small experimental game about a paddle and some aliens
+Small experimental HTML game about a paddle and some aliens.